 Sperm Transfer: Male rested on a perch with female in copulatory wheel (Plate No. 3) position, and transfers his sperms from secondary genitalia to female genitalia (sperm-storage organs) and fertilization apparatus which were located between the eighth and ninth abdominal segments.
-The transfer of sperm was takes place in different time duration then female curls her abdomen under her body to collect the sperm from the male's secondary genitalia that is at the situated on the sternites of segments 2-3 on his abdomen.
-Female locked her abdomen too forms a copulatory wheel 'tandem'.
+The transfer of sperm was takes place in different time duration depending upon the disturbance or need of sperms quantity by females.
+We observed in case of O. sabina the time of copulations lasts from 0.5 min -56 min. in our record.